Byron Scott: NBA

 Selected by the San Diego Clippers in the first round, with the fourth pick of the 1983 NBA draft, Scott was traded to the Los Angeles Lakers in 1983 in exchange for Norm Nixon.
 During his playing career, Scott suited up for the Lakers, Indiana Pacers and Vancouver Grizzlies.
-Scott was a key player for the Lakers during the Showtime era, being a starter alongside Magic Johnson, James Worthy, Kareem Abdul-Jabbar and A. C. Green.
+Scott was a key player for the Lakers during the Showtime era, being a starter alongside Magic Johnson, James Worthy, Kareem Abdul-Jabbar and A.C.
+Green.
 He played for the Lakers for 10 consecutive seasons (1983–1993).
 During that time he was on three NBA championship teams (1985, 1987, 1988).
 As a rookie, Scott was a member of the 1984 all-rookie team, averaging 10.6 PPG in 22 MPG.
 He led the NBA in three-point field goal percentage (.433) in 1984–85.
 In 1987–88, Scott enjoyed his best season, leading the NBA champion Lakers in scoring, averaging a career-best 21.7 ppg, and in steals (1.91 spg).
 He was the Lakers' starting shooting guard from 1984 until 1993.

 Scott was released by the Lakers after the 1992–93 season and signed a free-agent contract with the Pacers.
 In Game 1 of the Pacers' first-round playoff matchup against the Orlando Magic, Scott hit the game-winning three-point shot with 2.4 seconds left.
-The Pacers would go on to sweep the Magic and eventually advance to the Eastern Conference Finals for the first time in franchise history.
+The Pacers would go on to sweep the Magic and eventually advance to the Eastern Conference finals for the first time in franchise history.

 Scott was left unprotected by the Pacers in the 1995 NBA expansion draft and was selected by the Vancouver Grizzlies, where he played one season.

 In 1996–97, the last year of Scott's playing career in the NBA, he went back to the Lakers and proved to be a valuable mentor for a team featuring Shaquille O'Neal, Eddie Jones, Nick Van Exel and 18-year-old rookie Kobe Bryant (Scott would be Bryant's coach on the Lakers towards the end of the latter's career).

+The Lakers made it to the playoffs in the 1996–97 season with a 56–26 record and reached the semi-finals against the Utah Jazz.
+Game 4 of this series was Scott's last game of his NBA career.
+In that game, Scott played for 15 and half minutes and recorded 4 points and 5 assists.
+The Lakers unfortunately lost the game 95–110 to drop to 3–1 in the series.
+Scott would sit out for Game 5 as the Lakers lost 93–98 and were eliminated from the playoffs.